 And in 2017, while working on Coronation Street, explicit photos of her were hacked from her phone and sold to the tabloids for everyone to see.

 Funny, frank and brutally honest, Snatch(ed) is an autobiographical show looking at how the stories people tell us about our bodies shape who we are.

-For Developed With The Lowry, Melissa and Lily will explore new creative and directorial approaches to making work with both disabled and non-disabled collaborators and develop relationships around the country to support the show’s further life after its premiere at The Lowry in October 2020.
+For Developed With The Lowry, Melissa and Lily are exploring new creative and directorial approaches to making work with both disabled and non-disabled collaborators and developing relationships around the country to support the show’s further life after its future premiere at The Lowry.